0xPolygon/cdk/docs/getting_started.md

 # Welcome to Polygon CDK Tech Docs

 Welcome to the official documentation for the Polygon CDK (Chain Development Kit).
-This guide will help you get started with building and deploying decentralized applications using the Polygon CDK.
+This guide will help you get started with building and deploying rollups using the Polygon CDK.

 ## Getting Started